Hedley (band)

-Hedley was a Canadian pop rock formed in Abbotsford, British Columbia in 2003.
+Hedley was a Canadian pop rock band formed in Abbotsford, British Columbia in 2003.
 They were named after the unincorporated community of Hedley, British Columbia, a name chosen after members heard that it was for sale for $346,000.
 After lead singer Jacob Hoggard placed third on the second season of Canadian Idol in 2004, the group signed with Universal Music Canada and released their self-titled debut studio album the following year.
 Hedley had commercial success with their subsequent studio albums, including Famous Last Words (2007), The Show Must Go (2009), Storms (2011), Wild Life (2013), Hello (2015), and Cageless (2017).

 Following the release of Cageless and its accompanying tour, members of Hedley faced accusations of sexual misconduct with young women over the course of their career.
-After Hoggard faced additional accusations of sexual assault by two women, the group confirmed they would enter an indefinite hiatus.
+After Hoggard faced additional accusations of sexual assault by two women, the group confirmed they would break up.